 T3 Prostate Cancer Information

-Information on T3 prostate cancer is that patients who have to go through radical prostate surgery can still get good outcomes for the long term.
-Published in the Journal of Urology, the report came from research at the Memorial Sloan Kettering Cancer Center and tackled the latest on T3 prostate cancer by testing 176 male subjects.
+the long term.
+Published in the Journal of Urology, the report came from research at the Memorial Sloan Kettering Cancer Center and tackled

 T3 Prostate Cancer - Surgery vs. Hormones Watch My Prostate Video

 The patients had regional or locally advance T3 prostate cancer and so were undergoing radiotherapy combined with androgen deprivation.
-They had also had radical prostrate surgery, from 1983–2003.
+They

 Out of all the patients, 64 were given Neoadjuvant hormonal treatment, while the rest had radical prostate surgery as their only therapy.